If you’ve been told that you’re too old for dental implants in Burnaby, it’s time to rethink that advice.

 Bone Health

 Volume and density matter more than age.
-If bone is limited, we plan grafting or use narrow implants—both common and effective.
+If bone is limited, we plan grafting or use narrow implants.
+Both are common and effective.

 Medical Conditions